apache/spark/docs/apache-airflow/howto/operator/external_task_sensor.rst

 ExternalTaskSensor
 ^^^^^^^^^^^^^^^^^^

-Use the :class:`~airflow.sensors.external_task_sensor.ExternalTaskSensor` to make tasks on a DAG wait for another task on a different DAG for a specific ``execution_date``.
+Use the :class:`~airflow.sensors.external_task.ExternalTaskSensor` to make tasks on a DAG wait for another task on a different DAG for a specific ``execution_date``.

 ExternalTaskSensor also provide options to set if the Task on a remote DAG succeeded or failed